 Complaints, comments and compliments

 If you are unhappy with our work or something that we have done or failed to do, we want to know about it.
 We also welcome your views on what we do well.
 Your comments enable us as an organisation to learn and continuously improve our services.
-If you would like to make a complaint, compliment or comment then please get in touch with the Charity Director.
+If you would like to make a complaint, compliment or comment then please get in touch with the Charity CEO.

 Raise (West Hertfordshire Hospitals Charity)